AFLplusplus/AFLplusplus/frida_mode/README.md

 be loaded in using `dlopen` and `dlsym` in a function marked `__attribute__((constructor()))` or the test harness can simply be linked against it.
-It is important that the target library is loaded before execution of `main`, since this is the point that FRIDA mode is initialized.
+It is important that the target library is loaded before execution of `main`, since this is the point where FRIDA mode is initialized.
 Otherwise, it will not be possible to configure coverage for the test library using `AFL_FRIDA_INST_RANGES` or similar.